 Who we are

 We are the Future of Privacy Forum and you can find our contact information here.
 For general questions about how we use your personal information or any requests relating to your information, send an e-mail to [email protected].

 What personal information we collect and use

 Processing personal information is incidental to our operations.
-The categories of personal information we process on a regular basis are names (first, last, and nickname), professional affiliation, contact details (mostly professional email addresses), brief biographies, and communications you send us.
+The categories of personal information we process on a regular basis are names (first, last, and nickname), professional affiliation, contact details (including job title, mailing address, and professional email address), brief biographies, and communications you send us.